-This medication is used to treat a certain common type of infection (vaginal yeast infection) in women.
+This medication is used to treat or prevent vaginal yeast infections.
 Some yeast normally live inside the body and on skin without causing any problems.
 However, sometimes the yeast can multiply and cause an infection under certain conditions (such as being pregnant, having diabetes, or taking antibiotics or hormonal birth control).
 This medication belongs to a class of medications known as antifungal drugs.
 It works by stopping the growth of fungi (such as yeast).
 Treatment with this medication can decrease symptoms of vaginal yeast infection such as abnormal vaginal discharge or itching/soreness, pain during sexual intercourse, or pain when urinating.

 How to use Brexafemme 150 Mg Tablet Antifungal - Glucan Synthesis Inhibitors

-Take this medication by mouth with or without food as directed by your doctor, usually one dose first, then a second dose about 12 hours later.
+Take this medication by mouth with or without food as directed by your doctor, usually for 2 doses (about 12 hours apart).
+If used for preventing vaginal yeast infections, this medication is usually taken this way every month for 6 months.
 The dosage is based on other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Tell your doctor if your condition lasts or gets worse.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.